Funding Opportunities

 CEWIL iHub Funding Recap

-Since 2021, Toronto Metropolitan has received close to $1.3 million in funding for innovative work-integrated learning that values the student experience and direct compensation and financial support for students.
-Roughly 1,760 students have directly benefited from the funding across 16 programs/areas in year one and seven programs/areas in the ongoing funding of year two.
+Since 2021, Toronto Metropolitan has received over to $1.7 million in funding for innovative work-integrated learning that values the student experience and direct compensation and financial support for students.
+Over 2000 students have directly benefited from the funding across 16 programs/areas.

 These projects tackled social impact internships, PPE access during the pandemic, technology innovation, service-learning initiatives, putting accessibility into practice, and many more critical areas.